Orthodox Easter, March or April

 Renowned local and international performers (from the Bolshoi Ballet to the Vienna State Opera) come to this high-calibre festival of dance, music, theatre and cinema, held from July to mid-September.

 It’s hot, hot, hot!
-The height of the festival season spills over from July when the sea is at its balmiest and ripe melons, figs, peaches and cherries jam-pack markets.
+The height of the festival season spills over from July, with the sea at its balmiest and markets jam-packed with ripe melons, figs, peaches and cherries.
 It’s still windy.

 The day Mary ascended to heaven, 15 August, is a major celebration that sees everyone on the move back to their villages for family reunions.
 Expect curtailed services and heavy traffic.

-Autumn is a fabulous time weatherwise, but with hardly any crowds.
+Autumn is a fabulous time weather-wise, with warm seas and few crowds.
 Winds die down and the harvest of sun-plump grapes kicks into high gear.
-Also a good time for exploring Crete’s natural beauty on foot.
+A good time for exploring Crete’s natural beauty on foot.

 A simple ‘no’ (ohi in Greek) was Prime Minister Ioannis Metaxas’ famous response when Mussolini demanded free passage through Greece for his troops on 28 October 1940.
 The date is now a national holiday with remembrance services, parades, feasting and dance.

-Tourist resorts all but shut down in early November as the weather gets cooler and more unpredictable.
+Tourist resorts all but close in early November as the weather gets cooler and more unpredictable.
 The air is clear and mountains start receiving a dusting of snow.
 In the villages, the raki distilling season peaks.

 Moni Arkadiou Anniversary

-Patriotism kicks into high gear from 7 to 9 November during the anniversary of the explosion at Moni Arkadiou, a key holiday in Crete.
+Patriotism kicks into high gear from 7 to 9 November during the anniversary of the explosion at Moni Arkadiou, a key holiday unique to Crete.

 Days are short and quite cold, making this month a good time for indoor activities.
-Bring an umbrella.
+Bring an umbrella or a rain jacket.
+The mountains receive their first sprinkling of snow.

 Although not as important as Easter, Christmas is still celebrated with religious services and feasting.
 Western European influences include trees, decorations and gift-giving.